dss-kenya/MuViApp/README.md

     1. Api calls that have errors do not respond with the same kind of object types
        - this would eliminate the use of checking the error message and doing stuff based on it
-    2. Can add support for landscape mode
+    2. Can add support for landscape in a better way
     3. We can define whether the accessToken is valid or not based on its live value